Fresh measures will help Ukrainians seek refuge in UK, Defence Secretary hints

 He said it is not yet clear whether the European Union’s approach will be to support refugees on the border, with the hope they will be able to return to Ukraine soon.

-But he added that the UK response will be discussed at a Cobra meeting on Monday.
+But he added that the UK response will be discussed by senior ministers on Monday.

 Home Secretary Priti Patel is understood to be preparing to address further measures to support refugees when she takes questions in the Commons on Monday afternoon.